SAMMEDSTUDENT/Multilinear_Regression/README.md

-# Linear_Regression
+# MultiLinear_Regression
-Linear Regression model for predicting the Brain Weight Of Human Being.
+MultiLinear Regression model for predicting the profit of a company, based on the parameters like R&D,etc.